geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

      http://build.geoserver.org/geoserver/release/<RELEASE>

 to the SourceForge FRS server.
-Navigate to `Sourceforge <http://sourceforge.net/projects/geoserver/>`__ and verify that the artifacts have been uploaded properly.
+Navigate to `SourceForge <http://sourceforge.net/projects/geoserver/>`__ and verify that the artifacts have been uploaded properly.
 If this is the latest stable release, set the necessary flags on the ``.exe``, ``.dmg`` and ``.bin`` artifacts so that they show up as the appropriate default for users downloading on the Windows, OSX, and Linux platforms.

 Release notes
 -------------